monkrus/go-webapp-react/README.md

-# go-web_app-react
+# go-todo-app-react
-Simple web app with React , Graphql and Go
+Todo app in Golang, MongoDB, and React